com-480-data-visualization/project-2024-SteamViz/README.md

 Process book and screencast can be found on the repo root, under the names SteamVizProcessBook and SteamVizScreencast.

+**If initially the bubbles aren't centered, refresh the page and they should work.
+You could alternatively click on a bubble, and they should start floating to the center, but refreshing is easier.**

 Please contact derin.alpay@epfl.ch in case of a need for more clear instructions or any other questions.